simonemberton/Introduction_to_Creative_Coding/Week_15/answer-task5-2nd code challenge.md

 # Week 15

-## Answer - Task 5 - sceond Code Challenge
+## Answer - Task 6 - Second Code Challenge

-See the solution for the final code to get ```gameOver`` working.
+See the solution for the final code to get `gameOver` working.

-- Your sketch.js code should like this
+- Your sketch.js code should look like this:

 ```javascript
 let x, y;